Site icon Our Breathing Planet

 The mesmerizing Amazon River formed in a portion of the globe that practically embodies the concept of natural beauty and wonder.
 The exact location of this feature therefore likely won’t surprise those few of you who don’t yet know it.
 It lies in a region of South America.

 There, it resides in the general northern part of the landmass.
-Its course takes its primarily from east to west, through several countries.
+Its course also takes it primarily from east to west, through several different countries.
 The majority of its extent runs through the territory of Brazil.
-Other sections, however, also extend through Colombia, Peru, and others.
+Other sections, however, also extend through Colombia, Peru, and still others.

-It’s virtually imposible to date the age of this body of water with accuracy.
+It’s virtually imposible to date the age of this body of water with any degree of accuracy.
 That’s due to the fact that it’s actually had different incarnations.
 Doubtless, many rivers in the region have existed over countless millions of years, all taking different shapes and paths in each case.

-The formation of the Amazon River begins with tectonic activity.
-The continent has undergone significant geological changes over millions of years due to plate tectonics.
-The Amazon Basin, where the river is located, was shaped by the movement of tectonic plates.
+The formation of the Amazon River began with tectonic activity.
+The continent has undergone significant geological changes over millions of years due to slow yet inexorable plate tectonics.
+The awesome Amazon Basin, where the river is located, was shaped by this very same movement.

-The Basin, situated to the east of the Andes, also receives abundant rainfall during the year.
-This, combined with the steep slopes of the peaks, leads to the erosion of rocks and the formation of rivers and streams that eventually coalesce into the mighty flow.
+The Basin itself, situated to the east of the Andes, also receives abundant amounts of rainfall during the year.
+This, combined with the steep slopes of the peaks, leads to the erosion of rocks and the formation of numerous rivers and streams that eventually coalesce into the mighty flow.

-Over geological time scales, the course of this masterpiece of Nature has likely further changed multiple times due to powerful tectonic movements, erosion, and sediment deposition.
+Over geological time scales, the course of this masterpiece of Nature has likely further changed multiple times due to the still ongoing powerful tectonic movements, erosion, and sediment deposition.
 These changes shaped the landscape of the surrounding region in many ways.

 The Amazon River supports and nourishes the surrounding Amazon Basin.
 That itself serves as home to an estimated 10% of the known species on earth!
 This includes countless species of mammals, birds, reptiles, amphibians, and insects, as well as a vast array of plant life.